Analysis | All the times Trump has basically acknowledged he lost the election

 He acknowledged Biden is transitioning into power — and that Trump’s administration is going to help him do that

-A problematic manifestation of Trump denying reality was an inability for the Biden team to use government resources to start building up their government.
+A problematic manifestation of Trump denying reality was an inability for the Biden team to use government resources to start building their government.
 Federal law allows for an incoming presidency to have access to taxpayer dollars and secure government buildings and top officials in the outgoing team.
 National security officials worried it would jeopardize Biden’s ability to keep Americans safe.

 But a previously virtually unknown Trump appointee, Emily Murphy of the General Services Administration, refused to sign off on allowing the Biden team to all this.
 The Washington Post reports she was caught between not wanting to get ahead of her boss, Trump, and increasing pressure from Democrats and Republicans in Congress to allow Biden to fully start his transition to protect national security.